 - What happens if I gain or lose weight?

 - Are there any new reconstruction options that I should know about, including clinical trials?

-It is common to get a second opinion before having surgery.
+It’s common to get a second opinion before having surgery.
 Breast reconstruction and even mastectomy are not emergencies.
-It is more important for you to make the right decisions based on complete information than to act quickly before you know all your options.
+It’s more important for you to make the right decisions based on complete information than to act quickly before you know all your options.